KhoiUna/business-qrcode-flyers/README.md

 # Business QRcode Flyers

+## Tech stack

+- **Languages:** PHP, JavaScript, Python
+- **Database:** MySQL
+- Use this [QRCode API](https://goqr.me/api/doc/create-qr-code/) to fetch QR image.

+## Story

 - This is the project we did for the Black Business Expo.
 We are trying to create QR code flyers for the vendors so customers can scan and contact them.
 - **Problem:** Having to manually design and create QR code flyers, then export them as PDF.
 - **Solution:**
   - Use HTML and Bootstrap to design web pages.